Driscoll's: 2020 to present

 In June 2022, Driscoll's acquired Berry Gardens Limited, a sales, packaging and distribution entity of Berry Gardens Grower Cooperative.
 In July 2022, Driscoll's formally agreed to acquire Haygrove Africa Trading, a Sub-Saharan blueberry supplier.
 In October 2023, Soren Bjorn was named CEO of Driscoll's, after serving as president of Driscoll’s of the Americas.
 He began as CEO in January 2024 to oversee the company’s global day-to-day operations.

 Driscoll's has invested years in research and development to increase production yields and improve the quality of its berries.
 The United States berry market is valued at $9 billion annually, having grown by 40 percent over the past five years.
 This growth has been driven primarily by strawberries and contributions from blueberries, raspberries, and blackberries.
 Driscoll's has recently introduced "Sweetest Batch", a premium tier of berries that commands a price approximately 30 percent higher than standard berries.
 The goal of the "Sweetest Batch" program is to boost the quality of strawberries, blueberries, raspberries, and blackberries of all varieties.
 To find the premium tier, Driscoll's develops and studies 125,000 strawberry varieties every year, in addition to other types of berries.
 As of 2024, Driscoll's is the world's largest berry company.

+In 2026, Driscoll’s came under scrutiny after a batch of their strawberries tested positive for pesticide residues.
+In response to these allegations, Driscoll's has said that its production is in “full compliance” with US food safety regulations.
+On August 25, 2026, Bjorn stepped down as CEO and was immediately replaced by Brie Reiter Smith.

+In September 2026, the Wall Street Journal reported that Driscoll’s has filed more than 20 lawsuits against companies in China, mostly about intellectual-property theft.